 To set up an account you just need to enter a few basic details about you and your workplace.

 We’re listening to user feedback coming in via the links at the top of each page in the service.
-Based on your feedback, our priorities are:
+Based on your feedback, our priorities in terms of what we're building next are:

 The workforce is key to adult social care as it’s crucial to the quality of care experienced, the success of care providers and the funding needed.
 So, it’s important we understand the workforce and the issues affecting it.